Islitas, Texas

 Islitas is a ghost town in southwestern Webb County, Texas, United States.
 It was established as a railroad stop and coal shipping center on the Rio Grande and Pecos Valley Railroad in 1882.
-In 1914 Islitas had its peak population of 300.
-After 1914 the local mines declined.
-In 1920 the last census report for the community showed 100 people.
+In 1914, Islitas experienced its peak population of 300.
+After that year, the local mines declined in production.
+As of 1920, the last census report for the community showed 100 people.